Skip to content

 • Expressions using string interpolation "${}"

-and for context=stack (the default), it has access to everything that root have plus the features below:
+and for context=stack (the default), it has access to everything that root has plus the features below:

 • Terramate Global references global.*